exercism/javascript/concepts/classes/about.md

 ### Instance Fields

 Often, you want all the derived objects to include some fields and pass some initial values when the object is constructed.
 This is facilitated via the `this` keyword.
-Inside the constructor function, `this` references the new object that will be created via `new` and it is automatically returned from the function.
+Inside the constructor function, `this` represents the new object that will be created via `new`.
+`this` is automatically returned from the constructor function when it is called with `new`.

 That means we can add fields to the new instance by adding them to `this` in the constructor function.